dwalraven21/gatsby-strapi-porfolio/README.md

 ## Setup Notes

+This is not my own work.
+Just a dummy project to learn about strapi and gatsby.

 1. All components ready to go (including imports)
 2. Use main.css - less imports
 3. Limit amount of components - better overview